meuter/mockme/README.md

 }
 </pre>

-and let the mockme script generated this cmockery code:
+and let the mockme script generate this cmockery code:

 <pre>
 void STUB_print_as_ascii_hex(int return_value)